mac-comp124-f14/124-critters/README.md

 **When you get started, do not fork this repository.
 Check out the master copy directly.**

 This project provides a framework for building little critters that wander around the screen.
-Take a look at BoxBot, RoundBug, and LLCoolJ as two examples, then create some new Critter subclasses of your own!
+Take a look at BoxBot, RoundBug, and Mario as examples, then create some new Critter subclasses of your own!
 The code is written to automatically detect new critters.

 I recommend beginning by copying and modifying one of the existing critters.